joeattardi/promise-poller/README.md

       retries: 5
     });

+## Specify timeout
+If you want the poll to reject after a certain timeout has passed, use the `timeout` option:

+    var poller = promisePoller({
+      taskFn: myTask,
+      interval: 500,
+      timeout: 2000
+    });

+In the above example, the poll is considered failed if it isn't resolved after 2 seconds.

 ## Select polling strategy
 By default, `promise-poller` will use a fixed interval between each poll attempt.
 For example, with an `interval` option of 500, the poller will poll approximately every 500 milliseconds.
 This is the `fixed-interval` strategy.
 There are two other strategies available that may better suit your use case.
 To select a polling strategy, specify the `strategy` option, e.g.: